Fruit & Herbal Teas -

 All You Need to Know About Tea Infusions

 Dive into a world bursting with colours and delicious flavours with our fabulously tasty and imaginative range of fruit and herbal teas.
-These teas are really called infusions – and given there is a bit of confusion regarding infusions sometimes, we thought we’d clear it up a bit.
+These teas are really called infusions – and given there is a bit of confusion regarding infusions sometimes, we thought we’d explain all.

-Fruit and herbal infusions are an easy way to feel good and rehydrate with a delicious drink.
-They are all sugar free and with only 4 calories in each cup, what’s not to like?!
+Fruit and herbal infusions are an easy way to feel good and rehydrate with a soothing drink.
+They are all sugar-free, and with only four calories in each cup, they’re a great alternative to a caffeinated cuppa.

-Made with 100% natural ingredients and simply bursting with flavour, every single cup gives off a mouth watering aroma – enveloping all the senses at once.
-From the latest in the world of flavour trends to tea cupboard essentials – over 50 blends at the last count.
-Infusions are also wonderfully versatile: they can be enjoyed hot or cold, winter and summer.
-They make great iced teas and iced cocktails and they are a delicious, soothing and caffeine free alternative to coffee after supper.
+Made with 100% natural ingredients and simply bursting with flavour, every single cup gives off a mouth-watering aroma – enveloping all the senses at once.
+From the latest in the world of flavour trends to tea cupboard essentials – we’ve got over 50 blends at the last count.
+Infusions are also wonderfully versatile: they can be enjoyed hot or cold, making them a great way to stay hydrated from winter through to summer.

 What Is an Infusion?